FauxFaux/septid/README.md

 ## MSRV

-Rust 1.34 (`TryFrom`) is supported, and checked by Travis.
+Rust 1.39 (`async/await`) is supported, and checked by Travis.

+This is required by `zeroize`, but not (yet) by us directly.

-Updating this is a semver bump.
+Updating this is a minor semver bump.

 ## License